meta-llama/prompt-ops/frontend/backend/README.md

 ### POST /api/migrate-prompt

-Optimizes a prompt using the llama-prompt-ops library.
+Optimizes a prompt using the prompt-ops library.

 **Request Body:**
 ```json